ma662/LIRI-Bot/README.md

 ```
 node liri do-what-it-says
 ```
-which reads a command from the random.txt file and executes it
+which reads a command from the random.txt file and executes it.

+## Technologies:
+- Node.js
+- JavaScript
+- Spotify API
+- Alpha Vantage API
+- OMDB API